353solutions/learn-go-by-writing-rest-apis/step_00/README.md

 ## curl

-We are going to build a web server and issue HTTP calls to it.
+We are going to build a web server and send HTTP requests to it.
 Some of them can be done with the browser, but we'll also make POST requests and for this we'll use [curl][curl].

 To make sure you have a working git open a terminal/command prompt